AviatrixSystems/Docs/HowTos/firewall_network_design_patterns.rst

 |multi_region_firewall|

-5. Multi Region Transit with Aviatrix Edge
+5. Multi-Region Transit with Aviatrix Edge
 ------------------------------------------------------------------------

-Connect to on-prem with an Aviatrix Edge gateway for both hybrid and multi regions.
+Connect to on-prem with an Aviatrix Edge gateway for both hybrid and multi-regions.

 |multi_region_aviatrix_edge|

 6. Two Firewall Networks
 --------------------------------------------------------

-You can deploy two Firewall Networks, one dedicated for VPC to VPC traffic inspection and another for Egress inspection.
+You can deploy two Firewall Networks, one dedicated for VPC-to-VPC traffic inspection and another for egress inspection.

 Note you must follow the configuration sequence below: